Nie-gif/SECP1513-06/Assignment 3 (Industry Talk 2)/README.md

 ## 📖 Description
-For this assignment, we worked as a group to create a report based on Industry Talk 2.
+For this assignment, we worked as a group to create an academic writing based on Industry Talk 2.

 ![Industry Talk](https://github.com/user-attachments/assets/2ff12aee-fc55-4cbb-93d7-b0a5c215083e)